yeoman/yeoman/readme.md

 ```

-See the [complete documentation](http://yeoman.github.com/docs/docs.html) for more.
-We also have [extended documentation](https://github.com/mklabs/yeoman/wiki/_pages) available.
+See the [complete documentation](https://github.com/yeoman/yeoman/tree/master/docs/cli) for more.
+We also have [extended documentation](https://github.com/mklabs/yeoman/wiki/_pages) available for those more interested in the Yeoman internals.